 2010-11: Hakanpaa made great strides playing for Espoo Blues’ junior team in his first season at the U20 level.
 He scored 3 goals with 20 assists and 61 PMs in 36 games.
 In 12 playoff games he had 3 goals with 2 assists and 10 PMs as Blues captured the silver medal at the U20 level.

-2011-12: Hakanpaa enjoyed a successful rookie season in Finland's SM-Liiga before suffering a season-ending knee injury in February.
+2011-12: Hakanpaa enjoyed a successful rookie season in Finland’s SM-Liiga before suffering a season-ending knee injury in February.
 He was also impressive playing for Finland at the 2012 U20 World Junior Championship.
-Hakanpaa was plus-six with 30 penalty minutes in 41 games for Espoo Blues and scored 5 goals with 7 assists.
+Hakanpaa was plus-6 with 30 penalty minutes in 41 games for Espoo Blues and scored 5 goals with 7 assists.
 Espoo finished eighth in the 14-team league.
-He was an assistant captain for fourth-place Finland at the WJC and was plus-three with 1 goal and 2 assists in seven games.
-He also appeared in five early season games for Espoo's U20 team and was plus-three with 4 assists.
+He was an assistant captain for fourth-place Finland at the WJC and was plus-3 with 1 goal and 2 assists in seven games.
+He also appeared in five early season games for Espoo’s U20 team and was plus-three with 4 assists.
 Hakanpaa signed a three-year entry-level contract with St. Louis in May, 2012.

 2012-13: Hakanpaa made his North American pro hockey debut in March, joining St. Louis AHL affiliate Peoria following his SM-Liiga season with Espoo.
 In 14 AHL games he scored 1 goal with 3 assists and was an even plus/minus with 6 penalty minutes.
 The Rivermen missed the AHL playoffs after finishing last in the Midwest Division.
 Hakanpaa played 34 games for Espoo, missing five weeks after suffering an upper body injury in November.
-He scored 2 goals with 3 assists and was +2 with 34 penalty minutes.
+He scored 2 goals with 3 assists and was plus-2 with 34 penalty minutes.
 Blues missed the SM-Liiga playoffs; finishing 12th in the 14-team SM-Liiga.